-Practice Makes Perfect is focused on childhood education in Britain.
-Rosa Uddoh looks at how schooling forms an early understanding of what it means to be British, but also at what within this is marginalised or left out.
+Practice Makes Perfect is focused on the timely subject of childhood education in Britain.
+Rosa-Johan Uddoh looks at how schooling forms an early understanding of what it means to be British, but also at what within this is marginalised or left out.
 Responding to current debates about Black history within the National Curriculum, Uddoh has approached creating new work for this exhibition as therapeutic ‘wish fulfilment’ in a time of uncertainty and tension.

 Historically, Balthazar is also a figure through which white artists and their patrons in Europe first constructed ‘Blackness’.
 Through her research, with the assistance of Nasra Abdullahi, Uddoh has found and catalogued around 150 historical ‘Balthazars’ featured in ‘Adoration’ paintings made throughout European history.
 Thinking about the real, Black European sitters for these paintings, Uddoh’s billboard-style collage brings these Black kings together in friendship groups on a long march of solidarity to change the West.

-The exhibition is also accompanied by a new publication published by Focal Point Gallery and Book Works in partnership with Bluecoat, Liverpool and The Bower, London.
+The exhibition is also accompanied by a new publication published by Focal Point Gallery and Book Works in partnership with the Bluecoat, Liverpool and The Bower, London which will be launched during the run of the show.
 The book comprises a collection of scripts by Uddoh, each aiming to interrogate how a particular character in popular culture performs (and produces) Black British identity.
 Presented as scripts, sheet music & instructional worksheets, the reader is encouraged to insert their own experiences and interpretations, in their head or through live performances of their own.
 Selected texts will also be exhibited as works on paper within the exhibition.
 The book is designed by Rose Nordin.

 About the artist: